 The ultra-finish hone consists of a mono-filament strand that is extrude-molded with a fine abrasive material.
 This abrasive filament can be mounted to different types of holders, but usage and performance is identical.
 Goodson offers this product in holders and brush-type tools, for use with many of the current hones – portable or automatic.
 We also offer a selection of small diameter ultra-finish hones that can be used with a simple, pistol-grip drill.

 During use, the ultra-finish hone will travel at a light load pressure, closely simulating RPM at which the cylinder was initially honed.
-Rotation can be reversed when using a portable hone.
 It’s purpose is to slightly deburr the edges of and to remove folded and partially severed material from the cylinder face, the area piston rings actually ride on.
 The ultra-finish hone is not designed to clean out grooves established by coarse honing or to deglaze cylinders.
 By design, the ultra-finish hone is used to prepare the cylinder bore for immediate ring seal with little, if any, material loss from cylinder wall on initial engine start-up.
 This minimizes ring abrasion and broken cylinder wall material migrating to our oiling system.
 Now we have a near perfect situation, a lapped ring passing over a fully prepared cylinder.

 CAUTION: Don’t over do the cylinder with a ultra-finish hone.
 Sixteen to eighteen strokes are the maximum.
 Strokes beyond this can produce a finish too smooth to retain adequate lubrication for wear resistance and infinite cylinder pressure sealing.

 Always use this brush with clockwise rotation.
 Counterclockwise rotation will cause failure.